Mechanical stability of homogeneous holographic solids under finite shear strain: Holographic setup and its viscoelastic description

 Considering the case of a monotonic power law function\footnote{It is sufficient to have this power-law behavior close to the boundary $u\rightarrow 0$ and not in the entire bulk.}, $V(X,Z)=X^NZ^M$, the asymptotic behavior of the axion fields near the boundary takes the general form

 where $(\Vec{x},t)$ denote the space-time coordinates on the boundary.
 In the standard quantization scheme, the coefficient of the leading order term in the expansion is interpreted as the external source for the boundary operator $\mathcal{O}^I$, while the other corresponds to its expectation value, $\langle \mathcal{O}^I\rangle$.
 Therefore, by tuning the exponents, $N$ and $M$, we can achieve different scenarios \cite{PhysRevLett.120.171602} : \begin{itemize} \item If $5-2N-4M>0$, $\phi_{(0)}^I(x^\mu)$ is the leading term in the above expansion and the profile \eqref{profile} corresponds to source the dual field theory with a space-dependent coupling which breaks translations explicitly.
 This leads to momentum dissipation in the dual field theory \cite{Andrade:2013gsa,Davison:2013jba}. \item If $5-2N-4M<0$, $\phi_{(0)}^I(x^\mu)$ is now the subleading term in the above expansion and the same profile \eqref{profile} should be interpreted as a space-dependent expectation value $\langle \mathcal{O}^I\rangle \propto x^i$, in absence of any source, which corresponds to the onset of spontaneous symmetry breaking (SSB) in the boundary field theory \cite{PhysRevLett.120.171602}.
 This second route is analogous to introducing a boundary kinetic term for the scalar fields \cite{Armas:2019sbe}, and therefore dynamical elastic interactions in the boundary field theory.
-In this sense, it is very similar to the procedure to introduce dynamical electromagnetism and Coulomb interactions in holography using mixed boundary conditions (see, \textit{e.g.}, \cite{Ahn:2022azl,Baggioli:2023oxa}). \end{itemize} In the rest of this paper, we will focus on the latter case.
+In this sense, it is very similar to the procedure to introduce dynamical electromagnetism and Coulomb interactions in holography using mixed boundary conditions (see, \textit{e.g.}, \cite{Ahn:2022azl,Baggioli:2023oxa}). \end{itemize} In the rest of this paper, we will focus on the later case. {The holographic renormalization of axion models with spontaneously broken translations was already considered in previous studies.
+All the models corresponding to the SSB case (in the standard quantization) are less UV relevant than the standard linear axion model.
+Therefore, no extra counterterms are needed.
+For more details about the holographic renormalization for this type of models, please refer to the appendices in~\cite{Ammon:2020xyv,Ji:2022ovs}.}